gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 This step allows PHP errors to appear in the browser.
 Normally you would not want this for a production site, but it's better to become aware of a problem if it occurs.

+In these steps you'll also add code to force URLs to https.
+The code gets added here and in the root-level `.htaccess` file and in the steps to [configure site security](#configure-site-security).

 -	Go to [cPanel] and choose `File Manager`
 -   Allow hidden files to be displayed:
     -   Click the `Settings` button in the upper right of the File Manager